Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: South Korea

 The zombie subgenre in horror has a lot of films to choose from.
 Not all of them are incredible but they’re at least enjoyable.
-Train to Busan (2016) is an action horror film with zombies that is very violent.
-It’s also a film that causes you to become invested in the characters.
-You actually give a shit if they survive or not—not every horror film can say the same.
-This film follows a lackluster father who is taking his daughter to visit her mother.
-Only to come to the realization a zombie outbreak is happening while they are on a train.
-There are almost no moments to breathe and that’s exhilarating.
+Train to Busan is an action horror film with zombies, and although it’s very violent, it’s also a film that makes you invested in the characters—you actually give a shit if they survive, and not every horror film can say the same.
+Train to Busan follows a lackluster father who is taking his daughter to visit her mother, only to come to the realization that a zombie outbreak is happening while they are on a train.
+There are almost no moments to catch your breath and that’s exhilarating.
 And the emotional investment makes the ending that much more heartbreaking.

 Revenge (2017)